 Multimedia design jobs can be found in career fields such as television or film production, audio production, set design, animation, and many other multimedia fields.
 Jobs in the multimedia design field tend to be competitive, so it is important to choose a Multimedia Design program that offers thorough training and a lot of hands-on practice.

 2. Web Designer

 Web designers play a key role in the development of a website, creating the pages, layout, and graphics for web pages.
 Web designers also design and develop the navigation design and structure of a site.
 A web designer must also make decisions regarding what content is included on a web page, where graphics, content, navigation, etc. are placed, and ensure continuity from one web page to the next.
-The requirements of a web designer job involves skill and training in computer graphics, graphic design, and the latest computer and Internet technology.
+The requirements of a web designer job involve skill and training in computer graphics, graphic design, and the latest computer and Internet technology.

 The growing need for talented web designers in today’s multimedia industry has led to substantial employment growth during recent years.
 Well-trained web designers are and will continue to be in high demand.
 Web design training is preparation for jobs in areas such as advertising, entertainment, web development, multimedia design, or e-commerce.

 3. Logo Designer